Soya with vegetables (1 piece)

 Add Healthy Fats

-Include a small amount of healthy fats like avocado, nuts, or seeds.
-These can help moderate blood sugar levels.
+Include a source of healthy fats, such as avocados, nuts, or seeds.
+Fats can slow the digestion process and aid in stabilizing blood sugar levels.

 Discover